westeras/book/ssl/generating-a-custom-ca-certificate.md

 Next, we'll generate the root certificate using the private key:

-    openssl req \                    # the `req` command is a PKCS#10 certificate request and certificate generating utility -key private/ca.key.pem \        # specifies the private key we just created -new \                           # indicates to create a new certificate -x509 \                          # indicates we'll be creating a self-signed certificate -days 10000 \                    # length of validity for certificate -sha256 \                        # specifies the message digest to sign the request with -extensions v3_ca \              # indicates our certificate will be a certificate authority (CA)
+    openssl rq \                    # the `req` command is a PKCS#10 certificate request and certificate generating utility -key private/ca.key.pem \        # specifies the private key we just created -new \                           # signals to create a new CSR -x509 \                          # indicates we'll be creating a self-signed certificate rather an a CSR (more below) -days 10000 \                    # length of validity for certificate -sha256 \                        # specifies the message digest to sign the request with -extensions v3_ca \              # indicates our certificate will be a certificate authority (CA)